 Just in the last week, my cryptocurrency has dropped $100.00 in value.

 From zoomorphic masks to the secrets of lost metallurgy, how and why did gold become such an important representation of wealth and power for Mesoamerica’s Aztecs, Mayans and Mixtecs?

 Mesoamerica is the region where North and South America meet, extending from contemporary central Mexico to Honduras and Nicaragua.
-Since 1500 BC it has been home to many great civilisations, including the Maya, Aztecs, Olmecs, Mixtecs, Toltecs and Zapotecs.
-Anthropological and archaeological explorations in the area have emphasised the importance of sculpture, pottery, textiles, precious stones, and gold to these peoples.
+Since 1500 BC it has been home to many great civilizations, including the Maya, Aztecs, Olmecs, Mixtecs, Toltecs and Zapotecs.
+Anthropological and archaeological explorations in the area have emphasized the importance of sculpture, pottery, textiles, precious stones, and gold to these peoples.

 Today, our most important source of information for the pre-Columbian Mesoamerican gold work and jewellery manufacture is the descriptions contained within the Florentine Codex (1548 – 1561), a tome written under the supervision of the Franciscan priest Bernardino de Sahagún.

 In the ninth book of the codex, Sahagún describes and illustrates the manufacturing processes and technology employed by Mesoamerican goldsmiths to produce the artefacts by depletion gilding and a now lost wax casting technique, which involved the pouring of molten metal into a mold that has been created by taking an impression from a wax model.
 Once the mold is made, the wax model is melted and drained away.
 The level of sophistication embodied by the gold artefacts and jewellery from the period is only replicable today using modern technology.
 The gap in our knowledge of how such pieces were made has led to a range of different theories, all trying to explain the lost secrets that allowed Mesoamericans to reach their remarkable levels of craftsmanship.

 Aztec Gold Work